brandongregoryscott/kazoo/README.md

 );
 ```

+See the [AndcultureCode wiki page](<https://github.com/AndcultureCode/AndcultureCode.JavaScript.Core/wiki/Internationalization-(i18n)>) for more information on setting up internationalization in TypeScript.

 ## How it works

 This extension leverages [`ts-morph`](https://github.com/dsherret/ts-morph) under the hood to read & manipulate the TypeScript AST.
 This means that you don't need the interface or culture files open in your VS Code window for it to perform the manipulations.